HackYourFuture/databases/Week2/README.md

 ### Having

-The **Having** clause makes the aggregate functions conditional.
-It restricts the query results of _group by_ clause.
+The `Having` clause is like a `WHERE` statement but applied after the grouping has happened.
+It restricts the query results of `GROUP BY` clause.

 For example in below example, we just retrieve the teachers who teach more that three students.